By Heidi Cho

 Thorpe commented on how pandas are reluctant to mate.

 “Aw there’s no love there,” Thorpe said, comparing a male and female panda showing no interest in each other to his parents’ relationship.

-Sofka introduced the next comedian, which was a junior finance major, Sean Delanoy, as an old friend of his.
+Sofka introduced the next comedian, which was a junior interdisciplinary business major, Sean Delanoy, as an old friend of his.

 “As a small child, I would get concerned that all the instructions (to make mac and cheese) in languages I didn’t speak were secretly talking shit about English speakers,” Delanoy said.
 “Like in Spanish, it would go ‘look at these dumb Americans, don’t know how to make mac and cheese.’”

 The Mixed Signals, the College’s student improvisation comedy group, performed after the stand-up routines.

 “The Mixed Signals are always excellent,” Sofka said.
 “I’m always impressed by them.”

 Using words from the audience as prompts, the Mixed Signals developed skits without any prior preparation.